-Launched in 2010, the goal of the Michigan Oncology Quality Consortium program is to promote high-quality, effective, and cost-efficient care for cancer patients, facilitated by participation in the American Society of Clinical Oncology’s Quality Oncology Practice Initiative (QOPI®).
-Quality Oncology Practice Initiative is an oncologist-led, practice-based quality assessment program designed to promote excellence in cancer care by helping practices create a culture of self-examination and improvement.
-Michigan Oncology Quality Consortium’s approach to improving cancer care includes measurement, feedback, and improvement resources for medical oncology practices and the patients, families, and communities they serve.
+Launched in 2010, the goal of the Michigan Oncology Quality Consortium program is to promote high-quality, effective, and cost-efficient care for medical and gynecological cancer patients, using quality improvement guidelines facilitated by the American Society of Clinical Oncology’s Quality Oncology Practice Initiative (QOPI®).

 MOQC currently focuses on addressing palliative care and end of life needs, advancing the use of enhanced recovery protocols for appropriate patients, and developing guidelines for opioid use after surgery.

 Ninety-four percent of eligible oncologists and 96 percent of eligible surgeons participate in the initiative.
 For more information, go to moqc.org.